-Jody Hamilton wasn’t always billed from Parts Unknown.
-He also didn’t always don a mask as “The Assassin,” where he generated the kind of heat that got him and his partner Tom Renesto in dire trouble on multiple occasions.
-Today, we remember one of professional wrestling’s greatest trainers, promoters, and masked men.
+As “The Assassin,” Jody Hamilton generated the kind of heat that got him in dire trouble on many occasions!
+We remember one of professional wrestling’s greatest trainers, promoters, and masked men.

 "In Lake Charles, Louisiana, the fans shoot oil of mustard our eyes.
 In another town, I had acid thrown on me while we were walking through an archway.
 The only thing that saved me from serious injury was the fact that I was wearing one of those long-sleeved, top shirts."

 – Jody Hamilton